Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): λ̂^↯_⊕ : A Resource Calculus With Sharing

-Now we are ready to describe the rules in ~\figref{fig:reductions_lamrfail}.
-Intuitively, the reduction relation $\red$, operates lazily on expressions, and works as follows: a $\beta$-reduction in \lamrsharfail results into an explicit substitution $M\shar{\widetilde{x}}{x}\esubst{ B }{ x }$, which then evolves, as an in intermediate step, to an expression consisting of explicit linear substitutions, which are the ones reducing to a linear head substitution $\headlin{ N / x}$ (with $N \in B$) when the size of the bag coincides with the number of occurrences of the variable $x$ in $M$.
+Now we are ready to describe the rules in ~\figref{fig:share-reductfailure}.
+Intuitively, the lazy reduction relation $\red$ on expressions works as follows: a $\beta$-reduction in \lamrsharfail results into an explicit substitution $M\shar{\widetilde{x}}{x}\esubst{ B }{ x }$, which then evolves, as an in intermediate step, to an expression consisting of explicit linear substitutions, which are the ones reducing to a linear head substitution $\headlin{ N / x}$ (with $N \in B$) when the size of $B$ coincides with the number of occurrences of $x$ in $M$.
 The term reduces to failure when there is a mismatch between the size of $B$ and the number of shared variables to be substituted.
 More in details, we have: \begin{itemize} \item {\bf Rule~\redlab{RS{:}Beta}} is standard and reduces to an explicit substitution. \item {\bf Rule~\redlab{RS{:}Ex \dash Sub}} applies when the size $k$ of the bag coincides with the length of the list $\widetilde{x}=x_1,\ldots,x_k$.
 Intuitively, this rule ``distributes'' an explicit substitution into a sum of terms involving explicit linear substitutions; it considers all possible permutations of the elements in the bag among all shared variables. \item {\bf Rule~\redlab{RS{:}Lin \dash Fetch}} specifies the evaluation of a term with an explicit linear substitution into a linear head substitution. \end{itemize}